spacebiz24/Thermal-Profiling/Thermoscope/README.md

 >[!NOTE]
 > This is the final version of the Visualizer app and has been tested and found to be stable.
 The APK can be downloaded without any issues.

+## Installation of APK
+**Step 1**: To install the APK download the `Thermoscope.apk` and open it on your Android phone.
+> [!NOTE]
+> The APK will only work on phones which run Android OS.

+**Step 2**: Click on the file and follow the steps presented to install.

+>[!NOTE]
+> Ignore any warnings presented, the app is completely safe to use

+**Step 3**: Use the app normally.
+Additional documentation of the App is found in the `/Documentation` folder.
 ___
 ## Authors
 <p align="center">